DevExpress/devextreme-documentation/concepts/05 UI Components/Diagram/30 Diagram Tools.md

 ##### React

       <!-- tab: App.js -->
+      // ...
+      import { confirm } from 'devextreme/ui/dialog';
+      // ...
       class App extends React.Component {
             // ...
             onCustomCommand(e) {
                   if(e.name === 'clear') {
-                        var result = dialog.confirm('Are you sure you want to clear the diagram?
+                        var result = confirm('Are you sure you want to clear the diagram?
                               This action cannot be undone.', 'Warning');
                         result.then(
                               function(dialogResult) {